ch1pp3w4/sl-docker/README.md

 If you want to get a user guide, you can buy the official version [here](https://sql-ledger.com/cgi-bin/nav.pl?page=misc/documentation.html&title=documentation)

-These some experts that can provide support:
+These are some experts that can provide support:

 - Company Name 01
 - Company Name 03